jedick/jedick.github.io/_pages/connect.md

 **Project leadership:** Managing long-term projects from conception to community adoption
 **Global collaboration:** Working with international teams across time zones and cultures
 **Innovation under constraints:** Creating solutions with limited resources and high quality standards

----

-*Let's build AI that doesn't just work today—but works reliably for years to come.*